 Yes, it is a complicated transaction.
 There are a couple sets of lawyers, bankers, a trustee, and a valuation firm involved.
 All of those people get paid, so it’s not free, or even cheap.
 But, when you compare it to the cost of other types of sales, like a leverage recap or one involving an investment banker, it’s comparable.

 There’s no free lunch on any of this stuff.
 However, because of the significant tax advantages involved, we find that an ESOP, in the long run, competitively produces some great results for business owners.
 I’ve seen many examples where business owners compared a sale to a financial buyer, a sale to a strategic buyer, or a sale to an ESOP.
 In many of those cases, the ESOP comes out not just a little bit on top, but way on top.

 Absolutely.
 Since the ESOP-world is a small one, it’s really a national practice.
 We’re dealing with federal law, not state law, for the most part.
 Thus, the expertize transfers across the country.
 However, if a corporate or real estate issue involves state law, firms can always hire local counsel.

 With that said, we wrap up our interview with Ben Wells.
-If you would like to discuss whether or not you would be a good candidate for an ESOP, you are welcome to contact Ben through his firm’s website.
-And be sure to check out our Building a Sellable Business blog/podcast series for more helpful content helping you get the maximum amount for your business when you retire.
+If you would like to discuss whether or not your business would be a good candidate selling to employees using an ESOP, you are welcome to contact Ben through his firm’s website.
+And be sure to visit our Building a Sellable Business blog/podcast series for more helpful content helping you get the maximum amount for your business when you retire.